robertyumol/mylight/README.md

 # mylight
-compile highlights for a given fantasy football lineup and week
+# compile highlights for a given fantasy football lineup and week
+# I want to see footage of my fantasy football players for the past week!